 In 1993, QVC changed its head: this position was taken by the head of Diller’s Arrow Investments, which bought out part of the TV network’s shares in 1992.
 A year later, he turned QVC Network into a QVC, Inc. holding to expand business opportunities and open additional divisions.
 The new logo was supposed to become a universal element that unites all parts of the brand – from the TV channel to the online store.

-The wordmark created at that time contained the familiar abbreviation, only unlike the previous version, it was not black but red.
+The wordmark created at that time contained the familiar abbreviation, but unlike the previous version, it was red rather than black.
 The height and thickness of the letters have been reduced.
 The shape of the serifs also changed, although they remained the same length.
-The huge and awkward tail of the “Q” turned into a tilde, which was white at the intersection with the circle.
+The huge, awkward tail of the “Q” turned into a tilde, which was white at its intersection with the circle.

 2007 – 2019

 In 2006, QVC changed its CEO.
 The new CEO is heading towards e-commerce and rebranding to draw customers’ attention to the company’s evolution.
-This process resulted in the logo presented in September 2007 as part of marketing activities under the speaking slogan “I shop QVC, do you?”.
+This process resulted in the logo presented in September 2007 as part of marketing activities under the slogan “I shop QVC, do you?”

 The abbreviation was inside a white circle with a wide annular frame in light turquoise.
 At the same time, the inscription was dark turquoise and consisted of sans-serif letters.
-The ring used as an edging was not solid: the designers made a hole in it and depicted a rectangular trapezoid on one of the edges.
-This element was a few shades lighter and looked like the end of a ribbon curled up.
+The ring used as an edging was not solid: the designers drilled a hole in it and depicted a rectangular trapezoid on one edge.
+This element was a few shades lighter and looked like the end of a curled-up ribbon.
 At the same time, the entire frame imitated the letter “Q.”

 2019 – today

 The most notorious rebranding of QVC took place in 2019.
-As in all previous cases, it was associated with a company management change.
+As in all previous cases, it was associated with a change in company management.
 A focus on mobile devices has become part of the new strategy.
-It turned out that modern consumers go online more often than watch TV, so digital commerce has become a priority.
+It turned out that modern consumers go online more often than they watch TV, so digital commerce has become a priority.

 The QVC logo that appeared during this period was clearly visible on small screens.
 It contains a white square with a red border.
 In the center of the quadrilateral is a dark blue “Q,” and the brand’s name in the same color is written to the right.